-The Fiscal Year 2013 CAFR, the first audited State CAFR, was submitted to the State Auditor for review in June 2014 and released in November 2014 with a disclaimed opinion.
+The Fiscal Year 2013 CAFR was the first audited State CAFR, and was submitted to the State Auditor for review in June 2014 and released in November 2014.
 Previous CAFRs were reviewed by an independent auditor.
-A review of financial statements is a lower standard than an audit of financial statements.
-The Fiscal Year 2013 audited CAFR identified the following material weaknesses: (1) book-to-bank reconciliation; (2) interagency/interfund transactions; (3) government fund type classifications; (4) budget statements; and (5) internal control over financial reporting.
-DFA has implemented corrective actions to address each of these findings, some of which have already been completed.
-The Fiscal Year 2014 CAFR is being prepared and is scheduled to be provided to the State Auditor ahead of the previous year's schedule.
+A review of financial statements provides a lower standard of assurance than an audit of financial statements.
+The Fiscal Year 2013 audited CAFR received a disclaimed opinion and identified the following material weaknesses: (1) book to bank reconciliation; (2) interagency/interfund transactions; (3) government fund type classifications; (4) budget statements; and (5) internal control over financial reporting.